biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/deploy-hardhat.md

 ## Edit the deployment script

-In order for the smart contract that you have compiled on your computer to exist on the Biyachain Testnet, it needs to be deployed onto the network.
+In order for the smart contract that you have compiled on your computer to exist on the Biya Chain Testnet, it needs to be deployed onto the network.

 To do so, we will make use of a script that uses an `ethers` instance that is pre-configured by Hardhat using the values specified in `hardhat.config.js`.